CaseZheng/YouCompleteMe/CONTRIBUTING.md

 problem was resolved), raise a **new issue**, because you've found a new problem.
 Reference the original issue if you think that's useful information.

+Please note: Closed issues which have been inactive for 60 days will be locked, this helps to keep discussions focussed.
+If you believe you are still experiencing an issue which has been closed, please raise a new issue, completing the issue template.

-If you do find a similar open issue, **don't just post 'me too' or similar** responses.
+If you do find a similar _open_ issue, **don't just post 'me too' or similar** responses.
 This almost never helps resolve the issue, and just causes noise for the maintainers.
 Only post if it will aid the maintainers in solving the issue;
 if there are existing diagnostics requested in the thread, perform